natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 ### What is an overlap

-No I didn't plan to redefine all of this notion.
+No I didn't plan to redefine this notion.

 We define 3 type of overlaps, according to the algorithm presented in the minimap publication [^fn2]